 Antebellum mansion tours of Oak Alley Plantation

-2-hour swamp tour by airboat
+1 hour and 40 minutes swamp tour by airboat

 Featured in the film Interview with the Vampire and Beyoncé’s “Déjà Vu” video

 Explore the most photographed plantation in Louisiana, this home was built in 1839 and was originally name Bon Séjour (pleasant sojourn).

 The quarter-mile avenue of 28 giant, live oaks leading up to the house, they dubbed it Oak Alley.

 Step inside to the gracious interiors that echo the romance of another era, where gleaming hardwood floors and shimmering chandeliers reflect both streams of sunlight and the venerable history of this magnificent home.
 The Slavery at Oak Alley exhibit it shares the story of those who were enslaved on this sugar plantation from approximately 1835 to the end of the Civil War.
 It also shares the daily life of these slaves, including topics such as healthcare, punishment and life after Emancipation.

 Then go for a boat ride on the enchanting swamp in Louisiana.

 - The Confederate Commanding Officer’s Tent exhibit.